 - UW Farm Market - a seasonal, on campus market providing fresh, local produce, honey and baked goods to students, staff, and faculty

-- In 2017, we launched an Eco-Container program at The Market in UWP.
-In 2018, it will be expanded through residences and the SLC!
+- In 2017, we launched an Eco-Container program at The Market in CMH.
+In 2018, it expanded through all traditional-style residences.

 - We have partnered with the Sustainability Office to achieve the goal of becoming a Fair Trade Certified campus in 2018

 - We have switched all our take-out packaging to eco-friendly, compostable containers or PET recyclable friendly containers.

 - We recycle our glass, tin, cardboard and cooking oil - diverting over 4 tonnes of material going to the landfill each year